Generalised Bayesian Inference for Discrete Intractable Likelihood: Experimental Assessment

 \subsection{Multivariate Count Data}

-We conclude our numerical experiments with a problem involving multivariate count data.
+Finally we consider a problem involving multivariate count data.
 Count data occur in diverse application areas, and variables in such data are rarely independent, yet the literature on statistical modelling of such data is limited.
-Poisson graphical models have emerged as a powerful tool for modelling such data; see the recent review of \citet{inouye2017review}.
-To the best of our knowledge a Bayesian treatment of Poisson graphical models has yet to be attempted\footnote{Though we note that a pairwise Markov random field whose marginals are close to being Poisson was considered in \citet{roy2020nonparametric}, who employed an approximate likelihood to circumvent the intractable normalising constant.}, and we speculate that this is due to the computational challenges of the associated intractable likelihood.
+Poisson graphical models and their extensions have emerged as a powerful tool for modelling such data; see the recent review of \citet{inouye2017review}.
+To the best of our knowledge a complete Bayesian treatment of Poisson graphical models has yet to be attempted\footnote{A pairwise Markov random field whose marginals are close to being Poisson was used in \citet{roy2020nonparametric}, and a specific generalisation of the Conway-Maxwell-Poisson was used in \citet{Piancastelli2021}.}, and we speculate that this is due to the computational challenges of the associated intractable likelihood.
 Our aim here is to assess the suitability of DFD-Bayes for learning the parameters of a Poisson graphical model.

 Let $G$ be an undirected graph on a vertex set $\{1,\dots,d\}$ and let $\mathcal{M}_i$ denote the neighbours of node $i$ that are contained in the set $\{i+1,\dots,d\}$.
 A Poisson graphical model has probability mass function